 Breaking down barriers to access care is a challenge that healthcare has been tackling for years.
-Rural residents in particular “experience health care workforce shortages; often lack subspecialty care (e.g., oncology), critical care units, or emergency facilities; have limited transportation options; and experience longer time to services caused by distance.”
-Radical technological advancements and increased access to digital devices has primed telehealth to step in as a solution to the many barriers faced by communities.
+Rural residents in particular “experience healthcare workforce shortages; often lack subspecialty care (e.g., oncology), critical care units, or emergency facilities; have limited transportation options, and experience a longer time to services caused by distance.”
+Radical technological advancements and increased access to digital devices have primed telehealth to step in as a solution to the many barriers faced by communities.

 Enter telehealth: our opportunity to improve efficiency within the system, lessen the time that clients spend waiting for providers, increase access Americans have with their doctors, and reduce costs across the board.

 The U.S. Department of Health and Human Services defines telehealth as, “the use of technology to deliver health care, health information or health education at a distance.”
 This alternative to traditional care has clear and unmatched qualities, ranging from immediate care, health advice, 24/7 communication channels, video visits between providers and patients, simplified cost structures, and increased accessibility.